 Ecobota’s Guide to Shipping Wedding Flowers

-I am thrilled to be given the honor of preserving your wedding flowers.
+I am thrilled to be preserving your wedding flowers.
 I strive to make a beautiful creation that will not only highlight the beauty of your wedding flowers, but will also enhance your walls as a gallery of modern botanical art!

 In order for me to preserve your bouquet to the best of my ability it is essential that I receive the flowers as quickly as possible.
 Ideal shipment is overnight mail, but if the instructions below are followed, I have had good luck with receiving bouquets 2 day air as well.